JuliaKit/Kitten.jl/README.md

 ## Logging

-Kernel provides a default logging format but allows you to customize the format using the `access_log` parameter.
+Kitten provides a default logging format but allows you to customize the format using the `access_log` parameter.
 This functionality is available in both the `serve()` and `serveparallel()` functions.

 You can read more about the logging options [here](https://juliaweb.github.io/HTTP.jl/stable/reference/#HTTP.@logfmt_str)